 Microwave ovens, after refrigerators, are the most commonly used home appliance.
 Since it is used so often to heat food, some microwave problems are sure to arise after a few years of using it.
 One of the first few signs of a microwave problem is when the device starts to make strange noises.

-Are observing your microwave making strange noises lately and don’t know what to do?
-Read our tips on how to fix a noisy microwave.
+Has your microwave been making strange noises lately and you don’t know what to do?
+Here’s how you can fix a noisy microwave.

 Microwave Turntable Problem

 If you think the turntable is the main reason for the noise, check if it is properly placed in the microwave.
 If not, remove it and place it again firmly.
 If this doesn’t help, you may need to replace the turntable or the turntable rollers by getting it checked by an expert.

 This issue usually arises when the microwave is constantly used or if the turntable is too old or worn out.